-By Mary Kate McGrath - December 3, 2019
+By Mary Kate McGrath - March 16, 2021

-The rise of remote work can be attributed to many different factors, including recent studies showing remote employees can be more productive and engaged in their work, how IoT is merging living and workspaces, and the ability to keep an employee on-call for customers due to flexible scheduling, according to Fast Company.
+The rise of remote work prior to the COVID-19 pandemic can be attributed to many different factors, including recent studies showing remote employees can be more productive and engaged in their work, how IoT is merging living and workspaces, and the ability to keep an employee on-call for customers due to flexible scheduling, according to Fast Company.

 It’s also important to consider how remote work will impact collaboration, and which tools can continue to ensure that all employees are capable.
 Finding the appropriate tools for communication is often a priority for remote workers, as being out of reach is one of the main issues managers struggle with for remote teams.
 These tools can include video conferencing software or hardware, equipment to maintain a home workspace, meeting spaces in-office where remote workers can be seen or heard, and of course, a mass notification system to keep employees informed of any emergency or important company news.

 Manage cybersecurity concerns by providing workers with a VPN or any other relevant technology in case their system needs an additional layer of security to protect data.
 In addition to virtual security, it’s important for employees to be included in standard workplace safety procedures and training.
-Emergency communication is critical - in an era where workplace concerns can include a variety of issues, from a hurricane evacuation to an active assailant on campus, all workers will appreciate the extra layer of physical security a mass notification system can provide.
+Emergency communication is critical - in an era where workplace concerns can include a variety of issues, from a hurricane evacuation to an active assailant on- campus, all workers will appreciate the extra layer of physical security a mass notification system can provide.

 Employees will only opt for a remote option if everyone feels valued and included, and especially if half the team works in-office, creating a strong communication strategy is critical.
-During a transition period, a mass notification system can provide a simple way to provide newly-remote employees with updates from the office.
+During a transition period, a mass notification system can provide a simple way to provide newly remote employees with updates from the office.
 Managers can make decisions about how frequent to make notifications - the system can be leveraged during an emergency, but it can also be utilized to keep employees in the loop, including dates about major company-wide meetings or holiday events.

-Corporate managers can leverage mass notification to communicate with workers throughout a variety of potential emergency situations, from dire situations such as an active assailant on-site or a severe weather emergency to smaller incidents, such as power outages at the corporate office or routine facilities management.
+Corporate managers can leverage mass notification to communicate with workers throughout a variety of potential emergency situations, from dire situations such as an active assailant onsite or a severe weather emergency to smaller incidents, such as power outages at the corporate office or routine facilities management.
 If there is any health or safety concern in the workplace, it’s important to include remote workers, to avoid confusion or prevent a worker from interrupting emergency response.
 During a severe weather event, it’s also critical that remote workers are contacted, keeping these employees informed of any changes in scheduling or evacuation orders.
-Employers can leverage mass notification to go an extra step for worker safety, and contact employees throughout the storm
+Employers can leverage mass notification to go an extra step for worker safety, and contact employees throughout the storm.

 Mary Kate is a content specialist and social media manager for the Rave Mobile Safety team.
 She writes about public safety for the state & local and education spheres.